 One explanation for such effects is the pivotal role of context in shaping affective responses (Barrett, 2022).
-Thus, the findings don’t necessarily have to be in contrast to previous studies but might present the relationship between the performance outcomes and appraisals within the context of the overall positively evaluated competition event.
+Thus, the findings do not necessarily have to be in contrast to previous studies and theoretical models (i.e., synergistic mindsets model; Yeager et al., 2022, the growth mindset model; Dweck & Yeager, 2019; Yeager & Dweck, 2020; the arousal reappraisal model; Jamieson et al., 2018; and the stress-can-be-enhancing mindset model Crum et al., 2013, 2017) but might present the relationship between the performance outcomes and appraisals within the context of the overall positively evaluated competition event.
 Previous work shows how diverse contexts can fundamentally shape affective responses (see Barrett, 2022, for the review), suggesting that the differential nature of performance contexts may have interacted with the intervention effects.
 Our study aligns with this understanding, emphasizing the relevance of context in affective responses and performance outcomes and highlighting the need for nuanced context-specific investigations within affective science.

-Another explanation for such effects is that sports performance requires the execution of well-trained skills and knowledge, and it may be naïve to expect that people’s performance will change after a brief intervention.
+Another explanation for such effects is that sports performance requires the execution of well-trained skills and knowledge, and it may be naive to expect that people’s performance will change after a brief intervention.
 However, this perspective would be very pessimistic for most experimental studies in sports and performance psychology, as most of the previous studies have used briefer interventions and yet have found impacts on performance outcomes (Behnke et al., 2020; Beltzer et al., 2014; Brooks, 2014; Jamieson et al., 2012; Moore et al., 2012, 2013; 2015 Seery et al., 2009; Turner et al., 2014).

 Role of Affective Responses in Optimizing Performance

 We designed our study not only to test the effects of the SMI on performance but also to examine the mechanism by which it might have its effects.
 We chose esports, in which gamers compete in a seated position in front of the screen, which provides an excellent opportunity to examine affective responses related to performance in a laboratory setting (Behnke, Gross, et al., 2022; Behnke et al., 2020).
-However, contrary to expectations and prior research (see Blascovich, 2013 for a review), threat-type cardiovascular responses were loosely related to better performance, but the quasi-multiverse analysis indicated that this conclusion depended on how challenge/threat cardiovascular responses were operationalized.
+However, contrary to expectations, prior research (see Blascovich, 2013 for a review) and the biopsychosocial model of challenge and threat (Blascovich, 2008), threat-type cardiovascular responses were loosely related to better performance, but the quasi-multiverse analysis indicated that this conclusion depended on how challenge/threat cardiovascular responses were operationalized.
 Overall, the data presented here did not support the adaptiveness (maladaptiveness) of the challenge (threat) cardiovascular response (Behnke & Kaczmarek, 2018; Blascovich, 2008; Seery, 2011).

 Importantly, performance efficiency did not depend on whether they felt positive or negative before the matches.
 Thus, we did not replicate basic, well-established links between positive affect and better performance (Beedie et al., 2012; Behnke, Gross, et al., 2022; Rathschlag & Memmert, 2013, 2015; Uphill et al., 2014; Vast et al., 2010) or between negative affect and worse performance (Lane et al., 2016; Uphill et al., 2014; Vast et al., 2010; Woodman & Hardy, 2003).
 The observed effects were smaller than the literature would suggest.
 Our findings, however, are consistent with other work highlighting the ambiguity of the relationship between affect and performance (Meijen et al., 2013; 2014; Turner et al., 2012, 2013; see Meijen et al., 2020, for the review).
 In exploratory moderation analyses, we found no evidence that the same emotion could be functional or dysfunctional depending on the individual’s evaluation and beliefs (Tamir & Bigman, 2018).